Non-planarity and metric Diophantine approximation for systems of linear forms: Abstract

 \section{Abstract}

 In this paper we develop a general theory of metric Diophantine approximation for systems of linear forms.
 A new notion of `weak non-planarity' of manifolds and more generally measures on the space $\Mat{m}{n}$ of $m\times n$ matrices over $\R$ is introduced and studied.
 This notion generalises the one of non-planarity in $\R^n$ and is used to establish strong (Diophantine) extremality of manifolds and measures in $\Mat{m}{n}$.
-The notion of weak non-planarity is shown to be `near optimal' in a certain sense, thus our results genuinely contribute to resolving a problem stated in \cite[\S 9.1]{Gorodnik-07:MR2261070} regarding the extremality of manifolds in $\Mat{m}{n}$.
+Thus our results contribute to resolving a problem stated in \cite[\S 9.1]{Gorodnik-07:MR2261070} regarding the strong extremality of manifolds in $\Mat{m}{n}$.
 Beyond the above main theme of the paper, we also develop a corresponding theory of inhomogeneous and weighted Diophantine approximation.
 In particular, we extend the recent inhomogeneous transference results of the first named author and Velani \cite{Beresnevich-Velani-10:MR2734962} and use them to bring the inhomogeneous theory in balance with its homogeneous counterpart.

 { \emph{Key words and phrases}: metric simultaneous Diophantine approximation, linear forms, strongly extremal manifolds, multiplicatively very well approximable points

 \emph{AMS Subject classification}: 11J83, 11J13, 11K60 }